postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 #### Adding authorization to a collection or folder

 Suppose you [add a folder](/docs/postman/collections/managing_collections#adding-folders) to a collection.
 Under the Authorization tab, the default authorization type is set to “Inherit auth from parent”.

-This means that every request in this folder will by default use the authorization type from the parent.
-In this example, the collection is using “No Auth”, so the folder will use “No Auth”, meaning all requests within that folder will use “No Auth” .
+The “Inherit auth from parent” setting indicates that every request in this folder by default uses the authorization type from the parent.
+In this example, the collection is using “No Auth”, so the folder uses “No Auth”, meaning all requests in that folder will use “No Auth” .

 [![folder auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/folder-auth.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/folder-auth.png)

-What if we wanted to leave the parent collection authorization type as “No Auth”, but update this specific folder’s authorization helper?
-We can edit the folder details, select “Basic Auth” from the **TYPE** dropdown, and input our credentials.
-Doing this, every request in this folder will rely on “Basic Auth” while the rest of the requests in the parent collection still do not use any authorization.
+What if you want to leave the parent collection authorization type as “No Auth”, but update this specific folder’s authorization helper?
+You can edit the folder details, select “Basic Auth” from the **TYPE** dropdown, and input your credentials.
+As a result, every request in this folder relies on “Basic Auth” while the rest of the requests in the parent collection still do not use any authorization.

 [![folder basic auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/folder-basic-auth.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/folder-basic-auth.png)

-Similarly, if I wanted to update the authorization for a single request in this folder, we can simply select a different authorization type for that request.
+Similarly, if you want to update the authorization for a single request in this folder, you can simply select a different authorization type for that request.

-If you have a group of requests that all require the same authorization, you can define the authorization for all requests within a collection or folder, or simply for every request individually.
-If you’re creating a new collection or folder, every subsequent request within the parent element will inherit the authorization definition unless the user explicitly selects another type.
+If you have a group of requests that all require the same authorization, you can define the authorization for all requests in a collection or folder, or simply for every request individually.
+If you create a new collection or folder, every subsequent request in the parent element inherits the authorization definition, unless the user explicitly selects another type.

 To update the collection or folder authorization, click on the ellipses (...) next to the collection or folder name, and select “Edit” to open the modal.
 Select the **Authorization** tab to select an authorization type from the **TYPE** dropdown.
 You can also add collection authorization when initially creating the collection.

 [![select folder basic auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/select-folder-basic-auth.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/select-folder-basic-auth.png)

 For example, if you create a collection with Basic Auth, every request within the collection will use the same authorization helper.
-If you want a specific request within the collection to use a different authorization, or no authorization at all, use the **TYPE** dropdown under the **Authorization** tab to define the authorization helper for the specific request.
+If you want a specific request in the collection to use a different authorization, or no authorization at all, use the **TYPE** dropdown under the **Authorization** tab to define the authorization helper for the specific request.

 ### No Auth